geothachankary/airport-explorer-book/README.md

 In the course of this book, you will be learning the following:

-* Building a very simple, single page ASP.NET Razor Pages application.
+* Building a very simple, one page ASP.NET Razor Pages application.
 * Using AJAX requests in an ASP.NET Razor Pages application.
 * Using MapBox (https://www.mapbox.com/) to display a map and add markers to the map
 * Handling a large amount of markers on a map using clusters.